-Researchers identify the origins of tunnel vision — when everything else falls away and the only thing you can see is the story unfold.
+It's when everything falls away and the only thing you can see is the story unfold.

 When we watch a gripping tale in the theaters, are there moments when we lose ourselves to the story?
-A new study from Georgia Institute of Technology says, yes.
+A 2015 study from Georgia Institute of Technology says, yes.

 Psychologist and lead author of the study Matt Bezdek explained in a press release: